42mcmaster/htmlCssJavaScript/htmlLesson05/html05Tasks.md

 | Single choice | `type="radio"` | Gender, payment method |
 | Multiple choices | `type="checkbox"` | Interests, toppings |
 | Long text | `<textarea>` | Comments, description |

----

-## Next Steps

-Once you complete these tasks:
-1. Show your forms to a classmate - can they fill them out easily?
-2. Test all validation thoroughly
-3. Make sure all data would be clean and analyzable
-4. In future lessons, you'll style these with CSS and add JavaScript enhancements!

-**Remember:** The best forms collect clean data that's easy to analyze.
-Always think about the data type before choosing your input type!